gardener/gardener/docs/concepts/resource-manager.md

 #### How to activate the garbage collector?

-The GC controller can be activated by providing the `--garbage-collector-sync-period` flag with a value larger than `0` (e.g., `1h`) to the Gardener Resource Manager.
+The GC controller can be activated by setting the `.controllers.garbageCollector.enabled` field to `true` in the component configuration.

 ### TokenInvalidator